Ancient maritime history: Maritime Southeast Asia

+These maritime routes persisted (with increasing participation of other maritime cultures) into the medieval era, before declining and being replaced with European trade routes during the colonial era in the 15th century.

 Indian subcontinent

 In the Indian maritime history, the world's first tidal dock was built in phase II of Lothal during the Harappan civilisation near the present day Mangrol harbour on the Gujarat coast.
 Other ports were probably at Balakot and Dwarka.
 However, it is probable that many small-scale ports, and not massive ports, were used for the Harappan maritime trade.
-Ships from the harbour at these ancient port cities established trade with Mesopotamia, where the Indus Valley was known as Meluhha.
+Ships from the harbour at these ancient port cities established trade with Mesopotamia, where the Indus Valley may have been known as Meluhha.